Cagrilintide: Weight Reduction Research From Clinical Trials

 Constipation: Conversely, can occur due to slowed digestion.
 However, manageable with hydration and fiber.

-Injection site reactions: Finally, minor redness or irritation may occur.
+laboratory delivery method(s) site reactions: Finally, minor redness or irritation may occur.
 Therefore, rotate sites to minimize discomfort.

 Safety Statistics